 A Saturday Afternoon of Anthropomorphic Taxidermy with Top Taxidermist Suzette Field

-If you’ve ever fancied enlivening your mantelpiece with a dancing, singing, pipe-smoking or motorbike-riding mole this workshop is for you.
+If you’ve ever fancied enlivening your mantelpiece with a dancing, singing, pipe-smoking or motorbike-riding mouse this workshop is for you.
 Come for a fun, practical and fascinating Saturday afternoon.

-Suzette Field will take each student through the step-by-step process of taxidermy: from ethically sourcing your rodents, to preservation, stuffing, and positioning.
-By the end, you’ll have a happy little mole, a quirky talking point for your mantelpiece and a new experience to tell your friends about.
+Suzette will take each student through the step-by-step process of taxidermy: from ethically sourcing your rodents, to preservation, stuffing, and positioning.
+By the end, you’ll have a happy little mouse, a quirky talking point for your mantelpiece and a new experience to tell your friends about.

-Students can choose to pose their mole in a naturalist setting but they will also be introduced to the art of anthropomorphism, the attribution of human characteristics to animals, plants or non-living things.
-This practice has been widely explored in the medium of taxidermy and was most famously realized by the Victorian taxidermist Walter Potter.
-His Museum of Curiosities featured wonderful bestial dioramas from a classroom of forty-eight bunnies in ‘Rabbit School’ to a wedding party of kittens dressed in morning coats and lace dresses with frilly knickers.
+Students can pose their mouse in a naturalist setting but they will also be introduced to the art of anthropomorphism, the attribution of human characteristics to animals, plants or non-living things.
+This practice has been widely explored through taxidermy, most famously by the Victorian taxidermist Walter Potter.

-The class is intended for beginners and almost beginners who would like to practise more and build on their collection.
-No former taxidermy experience is required.
+The class is intended for beginners and no former taxidermy experience is required.